-Many people don’t think of groceries as a “bill,” but it can be one of a household’s biggest recurring expenses, traditionally taking up nearly 9% of disposable income.
+Many people don’t think of groceries as a “bill,” but buying them can be one of a household’s biggest recurring expenses.

 It’s also a highly variable expense, subject to inflation, supply and even how much we’ve had to eat before we go shopping.